jcaip/jcaip.github.io/_posts/2018-06-19-Year-One:-Blend.md

 I think the biggest thing that I enjoy about working is simply building things.

-I like to see how all the pieces interact.
+I like to see how all the pieces interact, I like complicated systems.

 Things I don't like about working full-time: